mateomh/Store-Finder/README.md

 ## 📝 License

-The images and some of the icons used in this page have authors that deserve credit for creating them.
+The images and some of the icons used on this page have authors that deserve credit for creating them.
 The following are the different authors that contributed in some way in the creation of this page:

 ###Photos:
 [Mehrad Vosoughi](https://unsplash.com/@mehrad_vosoughi?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/supermarket?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)